khadas/krescue/docs/README-custom-images.md

     Krescue => Advanced => eMMC storage => Optimize minimize eMMC content

+rootfs will be mimimized and maximized when image was writed again by autoinstall

 NOTE: tested with Fenix Ubuntu system (eMMC version)

 ## 3.3 Dump Image from eMMC